Kanboard Documentation

 Visualize your workflow

-• Your work is displayed on a board so that you have a clear overview of your project
+• Your work is displayed on a board, providing a clear overview of your project.

 Limit your work in progress

-• Limits help avoid working on too many tasks at the same time
+• Limits help avoid working on too many tasks simultaneously.

 Performance Measurement